We are scared to create.

 Fear evolved to help us stay physically safe.
 Thanks to our ancestors heeding their fears, we are alive today.
 Yet, how many people today really need that fear in their lives?

 Yes, there is violence.
-Just yesterday I was reading about the awful news in Copenhagen about an assailant running down the street from a friend’s house with a machine gun in hand.
 There are reasons to fear for our safety, but to always live with it?
 To have fear hold us back from living our lives?

 Why does this extend now to our emotional space?
 Why has fear for our physical safety, at one point a necessary evolutionary need, permeated our emotional, intellectual and social space?